A – for aloha, meaning greetings and welcome with love.

 One of her stories grounded me in the importance of falling quiet, observing nature with all senses, and noticing the tiny details that teach us significantly.
 In Hawaii, the first born to each family was raised by the grandparents to learn the family life work, their stories.
 Boys were raised by their paternal grandparents, and girls, by their maternal grandparents but for Aunty Mona, she was taught by her paternal grandfather.
 Grandfather saw in his granddaughter, the natural healing qualities to pass on their family lineage.
 Yet she moved through the same tests as the boys until she proved her natural ability and was chosen to continue their story.

 When she was six years old, she (and the others) was sat alone by the ocean.
 She describes it as a blistering day, had no water to drink, and as a kid she just wanted to play and swim.
-However, in observing she noticed how a wave that came aggressively into the rocks was pushed back with equal force but water that rippled more gently into the rocks swirled in place awhile before rolling away.
+However, in observing she noticed how a wave that came aggressively into the rocks and was pushed back with equal force, but water that rippled more gently into the rocks swirled in place awhile before rolling away.
 When the children were invited back to a campfire with grandfather, they shared water, refreshments, and what they learned.
-She said she learned that if people aggressively approach another with strong opinions and forceful words, they will be dismissed assertively but if a person approaches another gently and with shared feelings and listen, they can communicate together and end the sharing as gently as they approached.
+She said she learned that if people aggressively approach another with strong opinions and forceful words, they will be dismissed assertively but if a person approaches another gently and with shared feelings, and listen, they can communicate together and end the sharing as gently as they approached.

 - God created the body capable of healing itself.